 Life expectancy for men and women at age 65 is projected to rise from 18.4/22.1 years (EU-28: 18.1/21.4) in 2017 to 22.3/25.8 years (EU-27: 22.4/25.6) in 2060.
 In 2017, healthy life expectancy for men and women was of 9.4 and 8.9 years, respectively.

 Under an assumption of no policy change the Ageing Report scenario suggests that public expenditure as share of GDP would rise from 2.2% to 4.5% (EU-27: 1.6%-3.1%) by 2070.
-The impact of a progressive shift from the informal to the formal sector of care in France would entail an estimated increase by 124% in the share of GDP devoted to public expenditure on long-term care (128% on average for the EU27).
+The impact of a progressive shift from the informal to the formal sector of care in Finland would entail an estimated increase by 124% in the share of GDP devoted to public expenditure on long-term care (128% on average for the EU27).